Human in the Loop

 If the approval is rejected

-Pausing a Run
+Pausing a Workflow

-Since humans can take a long time to approve, the run can be paused for an indefinite amount of time.
+Since humans can take a long time to approve, the run or workflow can be paused for an indefinite amount of time.
 There’s no theoretical upper limit on how long a run can be paused for.

 Modeling the Approval Block